 Article 5.
 Staffing Standards

-56260.
+§ 56260.
 Staff.

 EOPS shall be provided by certificated director, instructors and counselors and other support staff employed by the governing board of the community college district.
 All staff funded by EOPS who are not supervised by the EOPS Director shall be accountable to the EOPS director for the services rendered to EOPS students pursuant to the approved EOPS program plan.

-56262.
+§ 56262.
 Director Qualifications.

 (a) The EOPS director must meet the minimum qualifications for a student services administrator as specified in Section 53420 of this part, or must possess a Community College Supervisor Credential. (b) In addition, an EOPS Director hired after October 24, 1987, must have, within the last four years, two years of full-time experience or the equivalent: